Raspberry Pi Installation

 • You will also get multiple other choices such as: (Media player) - Kodi OS, Emulation or Game OS amongst others.

-• Press ctrl+shift+x to see the settings for the OS, it is recommended you set up Wifi and SSH.
+• Press Ctrl+shift+x to see the settings for the OS, it is recommended you set up WiFi and SSH.

 • Choose the OS you desire, select your SD card and hit wipe